 As shown in the video, vehicles move towards their destinations without exceeding the roundabout boundaries, though occasionally driving on them by the intervention of the boundary controller, and with no collision.
 When the roundabout is not crowded, they drive fast, close to their desired speed; occasionally, they may slow down to give way to other vehicles.
 In crowded situations, the vehicles’ desired speed decreases adaptively based on the surrounding density to mitigate conflicts.
 To avoid gridlock on the roundabout, some short-lived queues may appear in the entrance branches as vehicles enter the roundabout at a lower rate when the entrance density is high.

-In this simulation, 40 vehicles, entering from various branches, are appropriately guided toward their destinations while they do not exceed the boundaries and collide with each other.
+In this simulation which was conducted for the conference paper (ITSC 2022), 40 vehicles, entering from various branches, are appropriately guided toward their destinations while they do not exceed the boundaries, nor collide with each other.
 Also, perpendicular motions and sudden path changing are avoided in all involved situations i.e., entering, navigating, and exiting.